antonfire/cordova-applovin-init/README.md

     // Go ahead and perform push enabled code.
   },
   function() {
-    // Inform the user that he has to give permission for push.
+    // Inform the user that they have to give permission for push.
 Or perform push disabled code.
   }
 );
 ```